InstantNo0dle/a-noodle-learns/_pages/about.md

 ---
 # Who am I?

-1. Noodle, a rising high school sophomore interested in computational neuroscience!
+1. Erin Wong, a.k.a. noodle, a rising high school sophomore interested in computational neuroscience!

 2. Currently immersing myself in machine learning in the hopes of someday becoming proficient enough to employ my skills in the field.